University of Texas at El Paso Academic Catalog

 36 total semester hours minimum

 Thesis work should clearly demonstrate the student’s ability to execute independent, innovative research.
 The research should be original and make a contribution to the state of the art.
 Thesis work is the substance of the MS degree.
 It must be written, in whole or in part, as a technical paper and submitted to a peer-reviewed journal prior to scheduling the thesis defense.
-The student should be the first author along with the research advisor, if applicable.
+The student should be the first author along with the research advisor (if applicable to include research advisor).

 MME 5398